MohanRajuN/Resume-Building-Application/README.md

 # CV-Maker
-CV Maker is an android app developed for school project.
+Resume Building Application project is an android application designed to assist users in creating and customizing professional resumes for job applications and career advancement.
+This application leverages technology to simplify the often complex and time-consuming task of resume creation.

 # Tools
 Tools used in this project are: